KamilaHase/MS4/README.md

 - **Missing secret keys due to opening new workspace**
     - Another serious bug that was connected to the first one was that the env.py file was not pushed to GitHub and therefore there were no secret keys logged into settings.py file.
 The bug was mainly presented by not working Stripe payments.
 Again, with an extensive help of a tutor, this has been resolved and the payments work well now.

+- **Carousel stutters**
+    - The last image on carousel "stutters" - doesn´t slide smoothly and stops for a short while while sliding away.
+Assumption is that it is caused by the Bootstrap class "active".
+Bug left for future development.

 ## Deployment